Supreme Court extends travel ban on Mahinda Rajapaksa and Basil Rajapaksa - Sri Lanka News | ONLANKA News

 Posted in Local News

-The Supreme Court of Sri Lanka today (July 27) extended the travel ban imposed on former Prime Minister Mahinda Rajapaksa and former Finance Minister Basil Rajapaksa until August 02.
+The travel ban imposed on former Prime Minister Mahinda Rajapaksa and Former Finance Minister Basil Rajapaksa has been extended by the Supreme Court until August 04, as they were named as respondents in a case filed over the economic crisis.

-The order was made by a five-judge bench of the Supreme Court led by Chief Justice Jayantha Jayasuriya.
+The order was given by a five-judge bench of the Supreme Court headed by Chief Justice Jayantha Jayasuriya.

-The Bench issued the order when a motion related to a petition filed on July 13 requesting the court to issue an order for an investigation against the people responsible for the current economic crisis was called up today.
+The bench made this order today (August 01) when a motion related to a petition was filed asking the court to issue an order to conduct an investigation against the people responsible for the ongoing economic crisis, was called up today.

 Share on FB